What is it like to travel to Utsjoki?

-The National Museum of the Finnish Sami is a great place to start learning and understanding the culture and life of Sami people.
+The National Museum of the Finnish Sami is a great place to start learning and understanding the culture and life of the Sami people.
 The museum stores the spiritual and material culture of the Finnish Sami.
 The building itself was built in a way to adopt the natural surroundings of the region.
-The open-air museum that features a Sami’s home life opens in summer.
+The open-air museum that features Sami’s home life opens in summer.

 The National Museum of the Finnish Sami is located in Inari on the way from Ivalo Airport to Utsjoki, so I suggest you make this as a first stop.

-Trip to Finnmark
+Trip to Finnmark from Utsjoki

 For Sami people, the international border is just an artificial line drawn by governments.
-They might have the formal document identifying them as a Finnish or Norwegian, but it is all just land of Sami for people from this region.
+They might have a formal document identifying them as Finnish or Norwegian, but it is all just the land of Sami for people from this region.
 Traveling between Finnmark and Lapland is a daily routine for many living in the area.
 While staying in Utsjoki we also crossed the Tana River almost every day while touring the area.